DanielRSnell/mcp-example/modules/sequential-thinking/context.md

 5. **Approach shifts**: Changing strategy or methodology
 6. **Hypothesis generation**: Proposing potential solutions
 7. **Verification**: Testing hypotheses against previous reasoning
+8. **Conclusion**: Summarizing the analysis and preparing for execution

+## Thought Limits and User Interaction

+The sequential thinking process is designed to be interactive with appropriate pauses for user feedback:

+- **Thought Limits**: There may be a limit to the number of consecutive thoughts before requiring user input (typically 5-10 thoughts)
+- **User Checkpoints**: After reaching the thought limit, the system will pause and wait for user confirmation before continuing
+- **Break Clauses**: Users can interrupt the thinking process at any point to provide additional input or redirect the analysis
+- **State Preservation**: When paused, the current execution state is saved so thinking can resume exactly where it left off
+- **User Overrides**: Users can manually override thought direction, branch into new paths, or adjust the total thoughts needed
+- **Continuation Requests**: The system can explicitly ask if more thinking is needed when nearing completion

+These interaction points help maintain user control over the thinking process while ensuring the reasoning remains on track with the user's goals.

+## Execution Plans

+Once the thinking process is complete, you can create detailed execution plans with:

+- **Steps**: Ordered tasks derived from your sequential thoughts
+- **Dependencies**: Relationships between steps (which must be completed first)
+- **Assignments**: Who is responsible for each step
+- **Timeframes**: Estimated duration for each step
+- **Priorities**: Importance levels for each step
+- **Status Tracking**: Monitor progress as steps are completed

 ## Best Practices